 Peter's appointments in 2020-2021 included Chair of Holmesglen Institute, TAL Superannuation Ltd and the Audit and Risk Committee (Department of Environment, Land, Water and Planning).
-He is also a Director of Carbon Revolution, an ASX listed company, and Emmy Monash Aged Care.
+He is company, and Emmy Monash Aged Care.

-New roles acquired over the past year included his appointment to the Audit and Risk Committees of each of the Labour Hire Authority Victoria, Essential Services Commission and the Environment, Planning and Sustainable Development Directorate in the ACT.
+his appointment to the Audit and Risk Committees of each of the Labour Hire Authority Victoria, Essential Services Commission and the Environment, Planning and Sustainable Development Directorate in the ACT.

 Peter has been Ambulance Victoria's Chair of the Audit and Risk Committee and a member of the Finance Committee since January 2016.
-Previous appointments also included membership of the Remuneration and Nominations Committee and the People and Culture Committee.
+Previous appointments also included membership of the Remuneration and Nominations Committee and